Bring Your ID

 Cellular phones of any kind

-All electronic or digital devices, including activity wristbands, calculators, computers, e-readers, pagers, tablets, and watches
+All electronic or digital devices, including activity wristbands, calculators, computers, e-readers, pagers, tablets, watches, and smart glasses

 Beverages or food of any kind